Eleven Babies Die In Senegal Hospital Blaze - UrduPoint

 Eleven Babies Die In Senegal Hospital Blaze

-Eleven newborn babies have perished in a hospital fire blamed on an electrical short circuit in the western Senegalese city of Tivaouane, authorities said Thursday
+Eleven newborn babies died in a hospital fire blamed on an electrical short circuit in Senegal's western city of Tivaouane, authorities said Thursday

-Tivaouane, Senegal, (APP - UrduPoint / Pakistan Point News - 26th May, 2022 ) :Eleven newborn babies have perished in a hospital fire blamed on an electrical short circuit in the western Senegalese city of Tivaouane, authorities said Thursday.
+Tivaouane, Senegal, (APP - UrduPoint / Pakistan Point News - 26th May, 2022 ) :Eleven newborn babies died in a hospital fire blamed on an electrical short circuit in Senegal's western city of Tivaouane, authorities said Thursday.

-In the latest in a series of hospital deaths that have exposed the weaknesses of the nation's healthcare system, President Macky Sall announced the tragedy on Twitter just before midnight (0000 GMT).
+In the latest in a series of hospital deaths that have exposed the weaknesses of the nation's healthcare system, President Macky Sall announced the tragedy on Twitter and declared three days of national mourning.

-"I have just learned with pain and dismay about the deaths of 11 newborn babies in the fire at the neonatal department of the public hospital," Sall wrote.
+"I have just learned with pain and dismay about the deaths of 11 newborn babies in the fire at the neonatal department of the public hospital," Sall wrote after the fire late Wednesday.

 "To their mothers and their families, I express my deepest sympathy," he tweeted.

-"Where is Mohamed?," asked one of the distraught mothers outside Mame Abdou Aziz Sy Dabakh Hospital in the transport hub of Tivaouane.
+Macky would return early from abroad and visit the hospital on Saturday, his office said.

-Her baby son was taken to the hospital ten days ago and was baptised on Monday, Mohamed's 54-year-old father Alioune Diouf said.
+"Where is Mohamed?," asked one of the distraught mothers outside Mame Abdou Aziz Sy Dabakh Hospital in Tivaouane, a city with a population of 40,000.

-Local media quoted witnesses saying gas bottles exploded preventing any rescue attempts.
+Her baby son was taken to the hospital 10 days ago and was baptised on Monday, Mohamed's 54-year-old father Alioune Diouf said.

-Health Minister Abdoulaye Diouf Sarr was quoted in media reports also blaming an electrical fault.
+Health Minister Abdoulaye Diouf Sarr was quoted in media reports also as blaming an electrical fault.

 - 'Beyond heartbroken' - The maternity unit was equipped to take care of 13 babies.